 What is IEP?

-The IEP is a legal document that was developed under US law and focused on the education of disabled children of the nation.
-There are children who need special education and the Individualised Education Plan is the method to solve this problem.
+The IEP is a legal document that was developed under US law and focused on the education of disabled children in the nation.
+There are children who need special education, and the Individualised Education Plan is the method to solve this problem.

 A team of children’s parents and district personnel formed this plan because they were the people who knew their respective children properly.

-The needs of each child can vary from one another and it is the responsibility of the program to find and fulfill such needs.
+Each child’s needs can vary, and it is the program’s responsibility to find and fulfil such needs.

-This plan provides a significant educational experience to the children.
-To be part of the plan, a child must be a student, should be attending a public school, must be between 3 to 21 years old, and should be a US citizen.
+This plan provides a significant educational experience for the children.
+To be part of the plan, a child must be a student, attend a public school, be between 3 to 21 years old, and be a US citizen.

-The examples of disabilities that are signified by IEP are brain injury, autism, deafness, blindness, intellectual disabilities, speech impairment, orthopedic impairment, etc.
+Examples of disabilities that are signified by IEP are brain injury, autism, deafness, blindness, intellectual disabilities, speech impairment, orthopaedic impairment, etc.

-This data is used to draw conclusions so the level of needs, performance, and strength should be evaluated.
+This data is used to draw conclusions, so the needs, performance, and strength level should be evaluated.
 It is also helpful to determine the techniques used to teach disabled children.

 The best feature of IEP is that it also provides placements for these children.